Tāwharanui Marine Reserve: Geography

 The reserve covers the area from Mean High Water Mark out to half a nautical mile into the sea, along three kilometres of the coastline.

 The coastline contains a range of subtidal habitats, including reefs with overhangs, tunnels and caves.
 About 50 species of fish have been recorded, including schools of red moki, blue maomao, spotty, red mullet and koheru.
 There is a thriving population of lobster.
 Cetaceans such as bottlenose dolphin and orca also visit the waters nearby.

 The main geological features of the reserve are exposed greywacke, large grey-green rocks formed during the Jurassic Period studded with marine fossils.

 History

 Both the Tāwharanui Peninsula and offshore sea area were sources of food and other resources for Māori hapū until well into the 20th century.
 There is archaeological evidence on the peninsula of shell middens, snapper and other fish bones, and 18 species of shellfish.
 There is also evidence of nine ships wrecked along the coastline.

-Tāwharanui Marine Park was established in 1981 as New Zealand's first Marine Protected Area.
+Tāwharanui Marine Park was established in 1981.

-The marine park was replaced by the larger Tāwharanui Marine Reserve in September 2011.
+The marine park was replaced by the larger Tāwharanui Marine Reserve in September 2011, becoming New Zealand's 34th Marine Reserve.
 According to a New Zealand Treasury report, the new reserve, which covered a more clearly defined area that was 16.2 ha larger, would provide greater ecological benefits and potentially greater economic benefit.

 Monitoring between 1977 and 2020 showed there were more crayfish within the reserve than outside it, but crayfish numbers within the protected area were still declining.